openethereum/openethereum.github.io/Configuring-Parity.md

                                  development. (default: false)

 Networking Options:
-  --warp                         Enable syncing from the snapshot over the network. (default: false) --port PORT                    Override the port on which the node should listen
+  --no-warp                      Disable syncing from the snapshot over the network. (default: false) --port PORT                    Override the port on which the node should listen
                                  (default: 30303).
   --min-peers NUM                Try to maintain at least NUM peers (default: 25).